FrameOracle: Learning What to See and How Much to See in Videos: FrameOracle

-\textbf{(2) Dual Prediction Heads.} The output of the fusion encoder is passed to two specialized heads, which form the core of our selection policy: \begin{itemize} \item \textbf{Rank Head:} This head evaluates the relevance of each candidate frame to the prompt.
-It processes the fused feature sequence to output a scalar importance score, $s_i$, for each frame $f_i \in V_C$, resulting in a score vector $S = \{s_1, \dots, s_N\}$. \item \textbf{K Head:} This head predicts how many frames to select from the candidate set.
-It takes the globally aggregated features from the fusion encoder and outputs a probability distribution over a discrete set of possible values for $K$, where $K \le N$. \end{itemize}
+The fusion encoder outputs are fed into two specialized heads that implement the selection policy $\Pi_\theta$: \begin{itemize} \item \textbf{Rank Head:} Assigns a relevance score to each candidate frame $f_i \in V_C$ with respect to the query $q$.
+Processing the fused feature sequence, it outputs a scalar importance score $s_i$ for each frame, forming a vector $S = \{s_1, \dots, s_N\}$.
+These scores determine which frames to select, i.e., \textit{what to see} for the given query.

+\item \textbf{K Head:} Predicts the number of frames to retain, $K \le N$.
+It operates on globally aggregated features from the fusion encoder and outputs a probability distribution over possible values of $K$.
+A lightweight Transformer decoder is used only for frame-count prediction, separate from cross-modal fusion, implementing \textit{how much to see}. \end{itemize}